Marek Výborný

-Marek Výborný (born 10 July 1976) is a Czech politician, who has been serving as the Czech Minister of Agriculture in Petr Fiala's Cabinet since June 2023 and the leader of KDU-ČSL since October 2024.
+Marek Výborný (born 10 July 1976) is a Czech politician, who served as the Czech Minister of Agriculture in Cabinet of Petr Fiala from 2023 to 2025.
+He served as the leader of KDU-ČSL from October 2024 to April 2026.
 He was also the leader of KDU-ČSL between 2019 and 2020.
 Výborný resigned on the post on 19 November 2019 after his wife died and he became a single parent for his three children.
 He left the position on 25 January 2020.

 Personal life

 Výborný studied history and theology at Palacký University in Olomouc.
 Then in 2001 he started at Gymnázium, Pardubice, Mozartova 449, teaching history, basics of social sciences and Latin.
 From 1 August 2012 until 31 March 2018 he was director of the Mozart Grammar School.
 Since October 2017 he has been a member of the Chamber of Deputies of the Parliament of the Czech Republic for KDU-ČSL.

 Marek Výborný is a widower and has three children.
 His wife Markéta died in 2019.
 He lives in the town of Heřmanův Městec in the Pardubice region.
 In his free time he likes to go to the bike ranges of Železné hory (he also chooses the road variant depending on time) or runs around Heřmanův Městec.
 He provides acolyte services in his home parish in Heřmanův Městec and is an active member of the Czech Christian Academy.
 He is also chairman of the "Music Summer in St. Bartholomew” festival organizing committee.

 Výborný acts as the executive of Vlastislav Heřmanův Městec.
 He is also a member of a scout organization and has been a coach of the TJ Jiskra HM children's club for several years.

 His father is former Minister and Judge of the Constitutional Court, Miloslav Výborný.